 GeneCards Summary for TRPM4 Gene

 TRPM4 (Transient Receptor Potential Cation Channel Subfamily M Member 4) is a Protein Coding gene.
-Diseases associated with TRPM4 include progressive familial heart block, type ib and brugada syndrome.
-Among its related pathways are Insulin secretion and CREB Pathway.
+Diseases associated with TRPM4 include Progressive Familial Heart Block, Type Ib and Brugada Syndrome.
+Among its related pathways are Ion channel transport and CREB Pathway.
 GO annotations related to this gene include calmodulin binding and calcium channel activity.
 An important paralog of this gene is TRPM1.

 UniProtKB/Swiss-Prot for TRPM4 Gene